slatekit/kiit-site/src/hugo/slatekit-v3/content/start/overview.md

 # Goals
 <p>
-  The Slate Kit framework was designed for and extracted from a sizable and sophisticated production Mobile Startup with a Server backend.
+  The Slate Kit framework was originally designed for and extracted from a sizable and sophisticated production Mobile Startup with a Server backend.
   Slate Kit is a **Kotlin first** framework architected with the explicit goals and purposes below in mind:
 </p>
 <table class="table table-bordered table-striped">